bigbadcyborg/Robotics-assignment-5/README.md

 | **VRAM Required** | ~4.5 GB + **high memory for KV cache** | ~4.5 GB + low memory for KV cache |

 **[Remote-PC]** Inside a new Docker shell, you can monitor the system resources on the Remote-PC with the following commands running in the background.
+While running the Python scripts, watch nvidia-smi and top.
+Note the difference in VRAM usage and RAM before the script runs, during the model loading phase, and during inference.

 **CPU and RAM Usage**
 ```